GOSPEL-CENTERED. EAST END-FOCUSED.

 We desire that our faith community would be one that welcomes fellow East Enders from all kinds of diverse backgrounds.
-We want to welcome the hard-pressed, urban/inner-city resident longing for restoration and belonging, the artist in search of that greater beauty and meaning their art seems to point to, the young professional seeking for more than the exhausting treadmill of corporate success, and any other East Ender that's curious to explore what a relationship with God could look like for them.
-Skeptics that desire to engage in gracious conversation about the claims of Jesus, the gospel, and the bible are also more than welcome!
+We want to welcome the hard-pressed, urban/inner-city resident longing for restoration and belonging, the artist in search of the greater beauty and meaning their art point to, the young professional seeking for more than the exhausting treadmill of corporate success, and any other East Ender that's curious to explore what a relationship with God could look like for them.
+Skeptics who are curious about who we are and what we are about are also more than welcome!

 In planting a new local church in our neighborhood, we do so knowing that we are not the answer but rather a part of God's greater story of redemption in the East End.
 Therefore, we desire to partner with existing churches, ministries, and non-profits who are already serving our neighborhood in tangible ways.